WeichenStars/WeichenStars.github.io/_pages/research.md

   <div class="container">
     <div class="text">
       <p>Recent studies revealed a surprisingly large number of quiescent galaxies at z>3.
-How can galaxies stop forming stars so early?
+How can galaxies stop forming stars so early in cosmic time?
 Our discovery of a special system adds one clue to this puzzle.
 The Red Potato galaxy, from the same cosmic node, is found at the center of a 100-kpc reservoir of cool gas traced by LyA (yellow contours).
 Intriguingly, it is quiescent although close to this source of gas supply.
 Our JWST+MUSE observations suggest that the quenching is most likely casued by the halt of gas accretion due to the strong CGM turbulence.
 (W. Wang et al. in prep).</p>
     </div>
     <div class="image">
       <img src="https://weichenstars.github.io/images/redp_RGB_wLyA.png">